walker2/efk-stack/README.md

 ```
 ## Chart configuration

-The following tables lists the configurable parameters of the efk chart and their default values.
+The following tables list the configurable parameters of the efk chart and their default values.
 ### Main

 | Parameter                      | Description                                                 | Default            |